edterbak/NodeRed_Heishamon_control/README.md

 ## BETA BETA BETA BETA BETA BETA BETA BETA BETA BETA BETA BETA

 this 19.0 beta version is a quick addition befor I go on holiday.
 This addition enables the COOL mode to be used from the dashboard.
+This version works on my system, but has not been well tested.
+If it happens that this version is not stable, roll back to v18.0 which is still the current main branch.

 ## Introduction
 Heishamon hardware is created by Egyras.
 AWESOME job! <br/>